Feeling Overwhelmed? Strategies To Cope And Survive

 - Maintain Your Hobbies and Develop New Ones

 Don't get caught in the trap of moving from one demand to another without stopping for a breath.
 If you want to live a complete life, keep your hobbies and develop new ones.
 Sure, you may not get paid for them, but you will approach work with a fresh perspective-and maybe even get a promotion because of it!
+Making time for activities that are just for fun and relaxation is a part of a balanced and healthy lifestyle.

 - Appreciate Your Unconditional Worth